realvizu/QuickDiagram/README.md

 **Explore code visually**
 * Add types or entire hierarchies from source code to diagram to visualize their relationships.
-* Use the diagram to read type descriptions and to discover related types.
+* Use the diagram to discover related types.

 **Navigate quickly**
-* Use the diagram to jump directly to relevant source code segments.
+* Jump from the diagram to relevant source code segments.

 **Document with diagrams**
 * Copy/paste diagrams into documentation.